ubuntu-dev/Vivaldi/README.md

 * Any function beginning `vv_new_` will instantiate a new Vivaldi object with the passed value.
 For instance, `vv_new_int(quant)` defines a new Integer with the int value `quant`.
-On success, they'll return a pointer to the instantiated Vivaldi object; on failure, they'll return `NULL`.
+On success, they'll return a pointer to the instantiated Vivaldi object; on failure, they'll return `vv_null` (which is equal to `0` to simplify error checking).

-* Like any Vivaldi functions, your C extension functions must return a value (namely, a `vv_object_t*`).
-If your function has failed (either because of bad input, or because a Vivaldi API function failed), return `NULL`, and a generic exception will be thrown.
+* Like any Vivaldi functions, your C extension functions must return a value (namely, a `vv_object_t`).
+If your function has failed (either because of bad input, or because a Vivaldi API function failed), return `vv_null`, and a generic exception will be thrown.
 At the moment, unfortunately, there's no support for more fine-grained exception support.

-* Standalone Vivaldi functions are defined with a signature of `vv_object_t* my_C_func(void)`.
+* Standalone Vivaldi functions are defined with a signature of `vv_object_t my_C_func(void)`.
 Vivaldi arguments are accessed via `vv_get_arg(argnum)`.
 To expose the function to Vivaldi, call `vv_new_function(my_C_func, expected_number_of_args)` in `vv_init_lib`.
 Argument number checking is